DziubanMaciej/DirectX-Deconfused/README.md

     - UnitTests - unit level tests of some parts of the engine

 ## Linking your own applications to DXD
+In order to work with DXD within your applications you have to include required public headers placed in LibraryDX12/Include to your files.
+You will also need to copy LibraryDX12/Shaders directory to your executable's directory.
+You will also have link to DXD library, which can be done in two ways.

-Preferred way is to link to a dynamic library.
+Preferred way is to link to a dynamic library:
 1. Build DXD_dll project.
 2. Link your application to ./build/DXD/lib/DXD.lib
 3. Copy DXD.dll to the same directory as your executable

-It is also possible to link against DXD statically, but it's a bit more complex.
+It is also possible to link against DXD statically, but it's a bit more complex:
 1. Build DXD_lib project.
 2. Link your application to ./build/DXD/lib/DXD_static.lib.
 3. Link your application to all of DXD's dependendies (see CMakeValues.cmake file)